Sea of Tranquility – Emily St. John Mandel

 “Lizzie Borden took an ax and gave her mother forty whacks.
 And when she saw what she had done she gave her father forty-one.”

 I have been fascinated with the story of Lizzie Borden since I was a kid and saw a movie where the rhyme about Lizzie was sung by schoolchildren.
 (Unfortunately, I can’t remember the name of the film.)
 Years later, I read Evan Hunter’s novel Lizzie.
-I can’t imagine there’s anyone out there with zero knowledge of this famous true crime case from 1892, but you can easily go down the rabbit hole by searcing her name on YouTube.
+I can’t imagine there’s anyone out there with zero knowledge of this famous true crime case from 1892, but you can easily go down the rabbit hole by searching her name on YouTube.

 Sarah Schmidt’s 2017 novel See What I Have Done reimagines the infamous case through the eyes of four characters: Lizzie; her sister, Emma; the Borden’s maid, Bridget; Benjamin, a mysterious man hired by the sisters’ Uncle John.